auth0/docs/articles/guides/login/migrating-lock-v10-spa.md

 For other migration scenarios see [Migrating from Embedded to Centralized Login](/guides/login/migration-embedded-centralized).

-When you use Lock, your code does basically four things:
+When you use Lock, your code does basically this:

 1. Initialize Lock: